actualbudget/docs/docs/contributing/writing-docs.md

 **Using _steps_**

 a.
 Formatting numbers.
-We support most formats that are commonly used.
+We support most commonly used formats.

 b.
 Choose the date format that you are most comfortable with.